-If your doctor determines that you have a posterior placenta, rest assured that it is considered completely normal.
-In fact, the upper (or fundal) portion of the uterine back wall is one of the best locations for the baby to be in.
+If your health care provider determines that you have a posterior placenta, there’s no need to worry.
+It’s completely normal.
+The upper (or fundal) portion of the uterine back wall is one of the best locations for the fetus to be in.
 It allows them to move into the anterior position just before birth.

-Furthermore, a posterior placenta does not affect or interfere with the growth and development of the baby.
+Furthermore, a posterior placenta does not affect or interfere with the growth and development of the fetus.

 During pregnancy, the placenta location can change.
-This is why your doctor may perform an anomaly scan in the second trimester of pregnancy (at roughly 18 to 21 weeks).
-Another scan may be necessary in the third trimester to double-check placenta positioning prior to delivery.
+This is why your health care provider may perform an ultrasound scan in the second trimester of pregnancy (roughly 18 to 21 weeks).
+Another scan may be necessary in the third trimester to double-check placenta positioning before delivery.

-Another potentially serious condition, known as placenta accreta, happens when parts of the placenta attach too deeply into the uterine wall.
-Instead of completely detaching itself after delivery, some or all of the placenta remains in the uterus, sometimes resulting in massive bleeding.
+Another condition, known as placenta accreta, happens when parts of the placenta attach too deeply into the uterine wall.
+Instead of completely detaching itself after delivery, some or all of the placenta remains in the uterus, sometimes resulting in bleeding.

-In such cases, the doctor may recommend a caesarian section and a post-delivery hysterectomy.
+In such cases, your health care provider may recommend a caesarian section and a post-delivery hysterectomy.

-In some instances, the placenta remains in the womb after the baby has been delivered.
-This is called a retained placenta, and when left untreated, it can also lead to certain complications.
+In some rare instances, the placenta remains in the uterus after the baby has been delivered.
+This is called a retained placenta, and when left untreated, it can lead to complications including infections and heavy vaginal bleeding.